sanyassyed/sf_eviction/README.md

     [X] test the flow with the prefect agent
     [X] Add logging in the flows
     [ ] Work on terraform
-    [X] replace the dataset name (sf_eviction) with dataset name credential (set this when using terraform to create the dataset)
+    [X] replace the dataset name (sf_eviction also set this to raw) with dataset name credential (set this when using terraform to create the dataset)
     [ ] work on dbt-core locally
 * Later in the project
+    [ ] use the point column for location
     [ ] Pull data via API using offset
     [ ] Add update instead of create table so when new data is pulled it updates the existing table [X] Later modify the date to maybe seperate by month years etc